food-drink

 Free Tapas Bars

-One of the best things about eating cheap in Málaga?
-Free tapas with your drinks.
+One of the best things about eating cheap in Málaga is free tapas with your drinks.

 While this tradition is fading in many Spanish cities, several bars in Málaga still honor it.